gautamdev17/energy-monitor-ML/README.md

 This is a personal project where I'm building a real-time **Smart Energy Monitor** using the **ESP32**, current and voltage sensors, and integrating it with **Machine Learning** to predict electricity bills.

-The goal?
-To combine hands-on hardware, embedded firmware, and ML deployment into a single, practical system — the kind of project that not only tracks energy consumption, but actually *makes sense of it*.
+The goal is to combine hands-on hardware, embedded firmware, and ML deployment into a single, practical system.

 ---